microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/organizationalbranding-get.md

 ### <a name="example-3-get-organizational-branding-for-the-french-locale"></a>Exemplo 3: Obter identidade visual organizacional para a localidade francesa

-No exemplo a seguir, o header **Accept-Language** é usado para especificar para recuperar a `fr-FR` identidade visual de localização.
+No exemplo a seguir, o cabeçalho **Accept-Language** é usado para recuperar a identidade `fr-FR` visual de localização.

 #### <a name="request"></a>Solicitação